MichZem/developers-community/pages/Documents/AgentManagerExperience/AgentManagerWorkspaceAPI/Methods/historical.md

 ### General

-The trends API retrieves historical core messaging metrics at the account, skill or group level, for up to the last X hours.
+The trends API retrieves historical core messaging metrics at the account, skill or group level, for up to the last 30 days.

 Using this API, you can enrich your customized real-time dashboard.
 Here are some example use cases of the API, that can assist you in analyzing your contact center performance: